Ondrekk12/freetribe/README.md

 A preview of the is currently available to [sponsors](https://github.com/sponsors/bangcorrupt), I hope to push to this public repo by the end of the month.

-Foe now, the [documentation](https://bangcorrupt.github.io/freetribe-docs/) is available and growing.
+For now, the [documentation](https://bangcorrupt.github.io/freetribe-docs/) is available and growing.